FRC5113/2024-PyDemos/README.md

 Basic Magicbot drivetrain

 ### magicbot-drivepid
-Using PID controllers on the drivetrain
+Using PID controllers on a Magicbot drivetrain

+### magicbot-photonvision
+Using Apriltags to control a Magicbot drivetrain

 ### tank-drive
 Basic drivetrain